 Stuck at home with your family?
 Great!
 These activities are designed to get families (and friends) talking, sharing, moving, exploring, and enjoying spending time together.
-Each Friday our Education Staff will share another activity to try.

 Don’t have family handy?
 Our virtual history community would love to step in.
 Feel free to use the comments on the Facebook post associated with each activity to ask questions and share triumphs (or failures!).